 Gator Floats Rules

-- No more than three people at a time are allowed on Gator Floats
+- No more than three people at a time are allowed on a single Gator Float.

 - All movement is from the bathhouse to the big slide.